Why GBIS fit at the time

-The property sat in Council Tax band B and the EPC was E 47 — both GBIS qualifying criteria.
-A loft top-up from 100mm (or in places, bare) to 300mm alone would lift the EPC into the D band, which the scheme pays for without requiring a multi-measure package.
+The property sat in Council Tax band B and the EPC was E 47 — both GBIS qualifying criteria at the time.
+A loft top-up from 100mm (or in places, bare) to 300mm alone lifted the EPC into the D band, which the scheme paid for without requiring a multi-measure package.

 We filed the scheme application within 24 hours of the survey.
 Scheme approval took 6 working days.